Q&A – Does it make sense to buy a sit/stand desk?

 Are sit/stand desks worth the investment?

 Sit/stand desks encourage physical activity at work, but they are not enough to break the sitting culture in your organisation.
 The sedentary lifestyle is in fact a deeply ingrained habit.
-Various studies show that sitting behaviour starts in childhood, for example by watching TV for several hours a day.
+Various studies (Dutch) show that sitting behaviour starts in childhood, for example by watching TV for several hours a day.
 Reversing a sedentary lifestyle can only be achieved through a combination of actions.

 What measures can you take to put an end to sitting behaviour?